 The Thomas More Observatory

-The astronomical BB&T Observatory at Thomas More is providing Thomas More students and the local community with a broadening glimpse into the wonders of our universe.
+The Thomas More Observatory is providing Thomas More students and the local community with a broadening glimpse into the wonders of our universe.
 The exciting frontiers of planets, stars, and faraway galaxies — and all the other distant wonders of the skies — are within reach of the state-of-the-art telescopes, cameras, and computers that comprise the Observatory facility.

 Students of all majors, researchers and all those interested in appreciating and understanding the worlds beyond ours, find the Observatory to be a mind-expanding resource.
 More than just a place, but a program of study and exploration, the Observatory opens the door to the Universe and brings knowledge of the heavenly skies closer than ever.